 Cardioembolic Strokes and Atrial Fibrillation

 Thrombotic strokes occur when a clot develops in a diseased artery right in the brain.
-Thrombotic strokes are less common than either type of embolic strokes.
+Thrombotic strokes cause about 1 in 5 ischemic strokes.
 Thrombotic strokes tend to occur at night, and their symptoms may develop more slowly than those of an embolic stroke, which is usually swift and sudden.

 Small Vessel (Lacunar) Strokes

-Many elderly people have had silent brain (cerebral) infarctions, small strokes that cause no apparent symptoms.
-They are detected in up to half of elderly patients who undergo imaging tests for problems other than stroke.
+Many older people have had silent brain (cerebral) infarctions, small strokes that cause no apparent symptoms.
+They are detected in up to half of the older people who undergo imaging tests for problems other than stroke.
 The presence of silent infarctions indicates an increased risk for future stroke, as well as dementia.
 Smokers and people with hypertension are at particular risk.

 Transient Ischemic Attacks (TIAs)